janishutz/SimpleMediaUpscalerLite/README.md

 - Output file will be written to a specified folder.
 - App will split videos into single-frame image files so FSR can upscale it and then reassemble the whole video and add the audio to it again.
 This means no vrr is supported!

+# Issues
+The app is technically functional, but there are lots of known issues.
+For example you can choose to export an image as any file format you could think off, which obviously doesn't work.
+This leads to a crash.
+I am working on the filter that is preventing this issue.
+Additionally, there's not yet any quality selection except you go into the source code and change a value.
+This is another thing I am currently working on and will be available sooner than the protections.

 # INFO
 I will not be pushing the code to the main branch until there is a somewhat stable version in the dev-V1 branch.
 If you want to see the code, check it out there!